‘The Young And The Restless’ Spoilers: Victoria And Billy Uncover Jack’s Secret?

 — Candace/Soaps.com (@CandaceLYoung) March 17, 2017

 When Victoria gets back to Brass & Sassy, she tells Billy (Jason Thompson) about the file that she “stole” from GC Buzz under Mariah’s nose.
-The Young and the Restless spoilers tease that Billy was shocked by Victoria’s bold move.
+Young and the Restless spoilers tease that Billy was shocked by Victoria’s bold move.

 “Billy is massively surprised, and kind of impressed that Victoria stole the video file,” Young explained.